Guide for expert’s evaluation

 The Call Commission may send some comments regarding your evaluation (see the field below the online evaluation form).
 If you did not receive any comments from the Call Commission this means that your evaluation is approved.

 - Take into account that any information you may need to assess a particular aspect or criterion of the project may be set forth in different parts of the application and contained both in the project description and in the CV of the Principal investigator and project applicants, estimates of expenditures, or other submitted documents.
 Therefore, we propose that you should first study thoroughly all the files and only after that proceed to the assessment and substantiation of your assessments.

-- Should you have any doubts as to the accuracy of the information provided by the applicant (in particular, regarding the affiliation of the Principal investigator, previous employers of the Principal investigator and project applicants, their important publications, participation in international projects, awards and honors, internships, conferences, and others, or regarding the cost of certain equipment, materials or services), you can verify it in open sources and be sure to inform the Competition Commission of the discovered discrepancies (if any).
+- Should you have any doubts as to the accuracy of the information provided by the applicant (in particular, regarding the affiliation of the Principal investigator, previous employers of the Principal investigator and project applicants, their important publications, participation in international projects, awards and honors, internships, conferences, and others, or regarding the cost of certain equipment, materials or services), you can verify it in open sources and be sure to inform the Call Commission of the discovered discrepancies (if any).